-The Department of Health Science offers graduate programs that lead to a MPH or MS degree in health science and a joint MSN/MPH degree in collaboration with the Department of Nursing.
+The Department of Health Science offers a graduate program that leads to a MPH degree with a Community Health Education emphasis.
 The graduate program articulates with the undergraduate division that sponsors BS programs in Community Health, School Health, Health Care, and Radiation Therapy.
 The department has eleven full-time faculty positions, and employs approximately 20 part-time faculty members who hold significant positions in public health and related agencies.
 The Council on Education for Public Health has accredited the graduate program.

 The Department of Health Science is housed within the College of Health and Human Services, the second largest of the University’s six colleges.
 The college has eleven departments (among which is Health Science), four programs including Radiation Therapy, and four research centers including the Center for Health Care Innovation.